the-glorious-4/parking-pal/README.md

 Project Source code : https://github.com/the-glorious-4/parking-pal

-This project is also deployed to Heroku, a cloud platform as a service where user can deploy project in many languages:
+This project is also deployed to Heroku, a cloud platform service where users can deploy their projects:
 - Heroku URL  http://parking-palz.herokuapp.com/

 ### Images